Zhang-Haoran/my-component-library/interview/interview.md

 **The most attractive part for me to apply this role is that DigIO is in the people business.
 It suits me perfectly.
 In the team, my role usually is a giver.
 I like to share my knowledge with other team memeber to help them improve.
 Also, They help me a lot to improve my skill.
 Technoloy for me is just a tool that I need to continuouly improve for lifetime.
 But the people who are using it are the most valuable for me to encourage each other.**

+**I love technology in my leisure time.
+I am usually doing some side-projects with my friends or just by myself.
+In my personal website, there are plenty of projects that I have done during my leisure time.**

 ### **Why are you looking for a job?**

-I have been working at my current company for almost one year now and have got a great amount of experience in software development.
+I have got a great amount of experience in software development during serveal year's professional career.
 At this point in my career, I have skills to go beyond the duties of my current role.
 I’m looking for an opportunity where I can put my skills to work for a mission that I am passionate about and take on more responsibility.

 ### **What kind of job are you looking?**